-(g) Financial instruments
+(h) Financial instruments

 Financial instrument assets are initially recognized when the Company becomes a party to a financial instrument contract.
-The Company's investments are designated as financial assets to be measured at fair value through profit and loss.
+The Company's investments are classified at fair value through profit and loss.
 All other financial assets and liabilities are measured at amortized cost.
 Under this method, financial assets and liabilities reflect the amount required to be received or paid.
 The carrying values of financial assets and liabilities at amortized cost approximate their fair values due to their short-term nature.
 Transaction costs related to financial assets classified as FVTPL are expensed as incurred.
+The Company records expenses related to its debt obligations as debt issuance costs.
+These expenses are deferred and amortized using the straight-line method, which approximates the effective yield method, over the life of the related debt instrument.
+Debt issuance costs are presented on the interim consolidated statements of financial position as a direct deduction from the debt liability.